shirish93/shirish93.github.io/_ideas/2024-03-15-chhyang-modern.md

   - ideas
   - Kathmandu
 ---
-Starting a chhyang brewkit business in Kathmandu
+What might it take to start a chhyang brewkit business in Kathmandu, and would it be legal?

 1. Gotta learn the Tradition
     • Spend time with local brewers and communities to understand chhyang’s history, cultural role, and brewing process.